-- USDA Endorsement – get your pet’s travel documents certified by the USDA.
+- USDA Endorsement – if exporting pets from the US, you must have your pet’s travel documents certified by the USDA.
 All pets leaving the USA must send relevant paperwork required for the destination country to the State USDA office for endorsement prior to leaving the country.

 For more information, check How to get a US Pet Passport in 2020 [ULTIMATE GUIDE].